Surgical Recovery: OK to Leave the Hospital

 Getting the OK to Leave the Hospital

-After spine surgery, most patients need to remain in the hospital for a few days.
+After spine surgery, some patients may need to stay in the hospital for one day or longer.
 During that time, you will gradually increase the amount of time you are up and walking before you can be discharged.
 Before getting the okay to go home, your doctor will also make sure you have normal vital signs and bladder function, you can eat without feeling nauseous, and there are no signs of infection at the incision site.

 Recovery at Home